kataras/iris/middleware/README.md

 Iris has it's build'n small middleware(s) here

 # Structure
-**All Iris build'n middleware(s)* belong here, to this folder 'iris/middleware' ** middleware is also the package name.
+**All Iris build'n middleware(s)* belong here, to this folder 'iris/middleware'** middleware is also the package name.

-Each middleware is written to it's own folder.
+Each middleware must be written to it's own folder.

 ----------------------------